dart-lang/leak_tracker/doc/CONCEPTS.md

 ### Disposed, but not GCed, without path (not-GCed-without-path)

 - **Definition**: an object
-   was disposed and not GCed when expected, but retaining path is not detected; that means that the object will be most likely GCed in the next GC cycle, and the leak will convert to [GCed-late](#gced-late) leak.
+   was disposed and not GCed when expected, but the retaining path is not detected; that means that the object will be most likely GCed in the next GC cycle, and the leak will convert to [GCed-late](#gced-late) leak.